Bahna-Darius/NovaVision_BFMC/Project status/project status 1/project_status.md

 - Control logic for steering and speed
 - Real-time decision-making

-📄 Detailed information can be found in:
+📄 Detailed technical documentation is available in:
 - `December_report.pdf`
 - `December_report.docx`